Updated: Mar 14

-This Higher Learning LV™ Interview is with a special guest.
-Miguel Torrez, a retired Lieutenant Commander with the United States Coast Guard and devout Christian, is also a vocal proponent of cannabis medicine.
-This Tampa Bay resident, husband, and father of three is host of a unique podcast.
+In July 2022, Higher Learning LV conducted an exclusive interview with Miguel Torrez.
+Torrez, a retired Lieutenant Commander with the United States Coast Guard and devout Christian, is also a vocal proponent of cannabis medicine.
+This Tampa Bay resident, husband, and father of three.

 Despite potential backlash from within both the military and evangelical communities, Torrez launched and hosts a weekly podcast called "The Conversation, Cannabis and Christianity."
 He and his guests discuss "the human condition, cannabis, belief systems, Jesus Christ, destiny, and more," according to an official statement by the podcast.